 Now we know that the bout will not happen in 2022 at least with ‘Bud’ deciding to move on and fight another opponent – namely European welterweight champ David Avanesyan.
 That one is booked for December 10 in Omaha, Nebraska.

 Crawford vs Spence (or Spence vs Crawford, that is just one of the bargaining chips here) is one of the biggest fights out there in the whole of boxing – if and when it happens.

-ESPN behemoth Stephen A Smith went even further recently, claiming that Crawford vs Spence is the biggest fight which can be made in combat sports right now.
+ESPN behemoth Stephen A Smith went even further, claiming that Crawford vs Spence is the biggest fight which can be made in combat sports right now.
 Forget Tyson Fury vs Anthony Joshua, Canelo Alvarez vs GGG 3 or anything the UFC can offer.

-The thing that really gives you hope is that ‘Bud’ is now out of contract after his Bob Arum/Top Rank deal expired with that stoppage defeat of Shawn Porter in Las Vegas in November 2021.
+The reason this fight can now be made is that ‘Bud’ is out of contract after his Bob Arum/Top Rank deal expired with that stoppage defeat of Shawn Porter in Las Vegas in November 2021.